There’s More Than One Way Home

 But somehow – and this was unlike me – I lost track of time.

-Emily and her sidekick Sophie told me about their new heroine Tyra Banks. (“She has her own TV show now!”) until Emily’s mother interrupted, “You’re getting all the wrong values from her.
-You’re a better person.”
+Emily and her sidekick Sophie told me about their new heroine, Tyra Banks. (“She has her own TV show now!”) until Emily’s mother interrupted, “You’re getting all the wrong values from her.”

 The pronoun “her” struck me as ambiguous.

-So I remembered her censure later, but although I must have checked my watch repeatedly, the numbers didn’t stick.
+I remembered her censure later, but not much else; although I must have checked my watch repeatedly, because I always did, the numbers didn’t stick with me.
 I helped a couple of other boys and then began filling in the wings of a California least tern with an improbable violet, when suddenly Kristin Scarborough was screaming, “It’s time to clean up!
 If we don’t eat lunch now we won’t have time to hike to the top and back!”

 While Kristin ran around our table like a sheepdog, barking orders and collecting art projects, I beat my crayon against my palm a few times before announcing to no one in particular, “Jack went to the boys’ room.
 I’m going to go get him.”